asig/MAD_computer_program/README.md

 whoever runs meatfighter.com!

-However, the folks over at [meatfighter.com](http://meatfighter.com/mad) only typed in Apple version!
+However, the folks over at [meatfighter.com](http://meatfighter.com/mad) only typed in the Apple version!
 Luckily, the scans of the original pages were online as well, and pretty easy to read (for me, not for my OCR...).